VeerajKute/Beam/README.md

 pip3 install .
 ```

-This will install `beam` command globally on your system.
+This installs the `beam` command globally on your system.

 ---